andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 machines.

 However, note that these two machines aren't *completely* different -- they both have the ability to manipulate memory and read/shift program data.
-So really , we want to be able to create a "modular" spec and implementation of these machines, so that we may re-use this memory manipulation aspect when constructing our machine, without duplicating any code.
+So really, we want to be able to create a "modular" spec and implementation of these machines, so that we may re-use this memory manipulation aspect when constructing our machine, without duplicating any code.

 Parsing Duet
 ------------